 The term “solicitation” as used herein means the sale or offer for sale of any property or service, whether for immediate or future delivery, and the receipt of or request for any gift or contribution.

 Organizational Solicitation.
-Organizations soliciting on campus must comply with the
+Organizations soliciting on campus must comply with the guidelines below.

 - Organizations may solicit, with approval of their advisor, for their own projects or charitable activities.
-If solicitation occurs in/around the Lowman Student Center, proper LSC Reservation Forms must be completed by the organization and approved by the director of the Lowman Student Center.
+If solicitation occurs in/around the Lowman Student Center, proper LSC Reservation Forms must be completed by the organization and approved by the Director of the Lowman Student Center.

 - Organizational Solicitation.
 Organizations soliciting on campus must comply with the guidelines below.